rsnpj/notes-site/notes/Year_2/Software_Engineering/Quality.md

 The quality management process checks the project deliverables to ensure that they are consistent with organisational standards and goals

-The quality team should be independent from the development team so that they can take an objective view of the software.
+The quality team should be independent of the development team so that they can take an objective view of the software.
 This allows them to report on software quality without being influenced by software development issues